 Aside from hunting down books, you can go antique shopping too.
 Or, if history is more your thing, you could explore the grounds of Hay Castle with their famous honesty bookshop.

 There are a few beautiful treasure troves dotted around.
-Not to mention the many other restaurants, cafés and traditional pubs like The Blue Boar.
+Not to mention the many other restaurants, cafés, and traditional pubs like The Blue Boar.

 As Hay-on-Wye is situated on the fringes of the Brecon Beacons National Park, you’re on the gateway to the countryside.
 But, you could start with a short riverside walk down to The Warren at Hay.
-This is a riverside beach on the banks and it’s located in such a a wonderfully rural setting.
+This is a riverside beach on the banks and it’s located in such a wonderfully rural setting.

 Or beyond is a hike up to Hay Bluff.
 Just nearby is the famous ancient English Welsh border; Offa’s Dyke!
-This is where King Offa wanted to separate his kingdom of Mercia with Wales in the 8th century.
+This is where King Offa wanted to separate his kingdom of Mercia from Wales in the 8th century.